cellml/libcellml/docs/specifications/spec3.rst

   :end-before: marker3_2

 .. toggle-header::
-  :header: Hello there.
+  :header: Hello there

     stuff in the header

 .. include:: inform/inform3_1.rst